meowyih/jsonw/README.md

 ## Work with array

 An _array_ contains multiple values.
-Here is an example shows how to access all _values_ inside an _array.
+Here is an example shows how to access all _values_ inside an _array_.

 ``` c++